Time-reversal symmetry breaking in the noncentrosymmetric Zr$_3$Ir superconductor

-valid for intermediate values of the reduced magnetic field, $h = H_\mathrm{appl}/H_\mathrm{c2}$, with $H_\mathrm{appl} = 30$\,mT in our case.
+valid for intermediate values of the reduced magnetic field, $h = H_\mathrm{appl}/H_\mathrm{c2}$.
 Figure~\ref{fig:TF_MuSR}(b) shows the normalized superfluid density ($\rho_{\mathrm{sc}} \propto 1/\lambda^{2}$) versus the reduced temperature $T/T_c$ for Zr$_3$Ir.
-The datasets collected on GPS and LTF spectrometers are highly consistent.
-For $T < 0.3\,T_c$, the superfluid density is nearly temperature independent, indicating the absence of energy excitations and, hence, a fully-gapped superconducting state.
-The temperature-dependent superfluid density was further analyzed by an $s$-wave model with a single superconducting gap, which provides $\Delta(0) = 0.30(1)$\,meV and $\lambda(0) = 294(2)$\,nm.
-Such gap value yields $2\Delta/\mathrm{k}_\mathrm{B}T_{c}$ = 3.24(4), comparable with the BCS value of 3.53.
-This indicates a weak electron-phonon coupling in Zr$_3$Ir, consistent with the specific-heat measurements~\cite{Supple}.
+For $T < 0.3\,T_c$, the superfluid density is nearly temperature independent, indicating the absence of residual low-$T$ excitations and, hence, a fully-gapped superconducting state.
+The tem\-per\-a\-ture\--de\-pen\-dent superfluid density was fitted by using a fully-gapped $s$-wave model with a single superconducting gap, which provides $\Delta(0) = 0.30(1)$\,meV and $\lambda(0) = 294(2)$\,nm. \tcr{The coherence length $\xi_0$ is slightly larger than the electronic mean free path $l_\mathrm{e}$ (see Table SIII), implying that Zr$_3$Ir is in the dirty limit.
+Thus, similar to other NCSCs~\cite{Frandsen2015}, the temperature dependence of its superfluid density was also analyzed by a dirty-limit model, which yields a gap value of 0.23(1) meV, slightly smaller than the clean-limit value, but consistent with previous studies~\cite{Sajilesh2019}. }

+\tcr{The zero-field specific-heat data after subtracting the phonon $\beta T^2$ contribution [see inset in Fig.~\ref{fig:TF_MuSR}(c)] are shown in Fig.~\ref{fig:TF_MuSR}(c).
+The fit (solid-line) yields a Sommerfeld coefficient} $\gamma_\mathrm{n} = 17.9$\,mJ\,mol$^{-1}$K$^{-2}$ and a single isotropic gap, $\Delta(0) = 0.32(1)$\,meV.
+Thus, both specific-heat and TF-$\mu$SR results are compatible with a \emph{fully-gapped} superconducting state.